The Best Sustainable + Zero-Waste Eateries in Berlin

 FREA (Bakery)

 I’ve tried quite a few pastries here and have been a fan of all of them.
 Their Spandauer with vanilla crème is especially amazing, and their marzipan poppy seed twist is perfect if you don’t like overly sweet pastries.
 Their tomato pastry is just as lovely and probably my current favorite there.
 For more variety, go for their house breakfast which is a good size to split between two people.
 The plate costs €20 and includes croissants, brioche, brötchen, butter, spreads, fresh and cooked vegetables, and hummus.
-Their baked goods run from €3 to €5.
+Their baked goods run from ~€3.50 to €5.
+Their pastries are currently fully vegan, but their mains are mixed.

 Gartenstraße 9 | Mitte